Gradients and graduated filters in Paint Shop Pro are very versatile

 These filters work with both SLR film cameras and Digital SLR's and you can buy a graduated filter kit to work with your compact camera.

-This picture was taken without filters, but the contrast has been enhanced using Adjust>Brightness and Contrast>Levels (see the Levels tutorial) to improve the separation in sky.
-It's still boring.
+This picture was taken without filters, and the contrast was enhanced using Adjust>Brightness and Contrast>Levels (see the Levels tutorial) to improve the separation in sky.

 OK, so how does it work?
 Could I create the same effect with Paint Shop Pro as I did from my box of filters?